Create a professional CV now!

 April 2018—present

-• Contributed to the development, evaluation and audit of specialist protocols and guidelines.
+- Contributes to developing, evaluating, and auditing specialist protocols and guidelines.

-• Assisted with the maintenance of stock levels for consumables and drugs through reporting, ordering and receiving items according to policy—never experienced an out-of-stock condition.
+- Assists with maintaining stock levels for consumables and drugs through reporting, ordering, and receiving items according to policy.
+Ensures a consistent absence of out-of-stock occurrences.

 Staff Nurse